Select Page

 Work in Progress

-The Taxation of Capital Gains at Death with Ole-Andreas Næss
+Never-Realized Capital Gains with Ole-Andreas Næss

 Do Corporate Insiders “Buy-Borrow-Die”?
 Searching for Individual Tax Avoidance in Public Company Filings